 I grew up in Miami, which is no doubt a melting pot of people and cultures and religions.
 But, nonetheless, I learned about many foreign cultures, far off countries, and world religions through stories.

 Through multicultural children’s books, I discovered holiday celebrations like Diwali and learned about wonderful foods like bulgogi and dim sum.
 I saw traditional Chinese gowns and beautiful saris and families living on kibbutzim in Israel.

 These days, though, our world is ever so connected and we can speak with a family in Australia or connect with a classroom in Africa in seconds.
 Which makes diverse books all the more important.
 Funny I should say that, right?
 You may be thinking just the opposite – why do we need diverse books if it is so easy to connect with people world wide?

 Why diverse baby books are more important than ever!

 In our increasingly interconnected world, we have opportunities to learn from people and children around the globe right at our fingertips.
 But this, to some, can be daunting.

 What do you say to someone who appears, at first glance, to be so different from you?
 How do you respond to language barriers or traditions or lifestyles that seem so wholly foreign?

-This is where diverse books come in.
+This is where diverse books for children come in.